 These stats demonstrate the current strength of businesses in the Mackay region, so if your business is based in this area, now is prime time to ensure your business is on track to take advantage of the business boom.
 Here’s how…

-In almost every case, success in business is fueled by these few critical factors:
+In almost every case, success in business is fuelled by these few critical factors:

 - unbridled passion for achievement (belief – love your business)